 - 1. Create and publicize a system for reporting sightings of invasive species and refer those reports to appropriate agencies; - 2.
 Undertake educational activities to increase awareness of invasive species; - 3.
-Develop a statewide plan for dealing with invasive species.
-The Council developed a plan in June of 2005, completed a short-term business plan in 2008, conducted a statewide management assessment of invasive species in 2009, and began the process to develop a statewide invasive species strategic plan for Oregon in 2010; and - 4.
+Develop a statewide plan for dealing with invasive species; and - 4.
 Administer a trust account for funding eradication and education projects.